Algebraic treatment of non-Hermitian quadratic Hamiltonians: Two-dimensional examples

 Its four eigenvalues are the square roots of

 and are real provided that $\xi _{\pm }>0$.
 More precisely, they are real if $-(a-1)^{2}<b^{2}<4a$ that reveals four exceptional points, two at each endpoint.
-Hermiticity is broken at the right exceptional points $b=\pm 2 \sqrt{a}$.
+The right exceptional points $b=\pm 2\sqrt{a}$ appear in the Hermitian case.
 On the other hand, when $b=i\beta $, $\beta $ real, the eigenvalues are real if $|\beta |<|a-1|$.
 In this case the non-Hermitian operator is similar to a self-adjoint one\cite{CGHS12}.
 The most symmetric case $a=1$ exhibits real eigenvalues only in the Hermitian region $0<b^{2}<4$ .